theworstnicole/hello-world/README.md

 a test?
 a what?
 a test

+nothing is a test.
-this is not a test
+everything is a test.
+we are living in a simulation. what is art?